rshwndsz/nightsight/app/README.md

 make
 ```

-To execute the model from `nightsight/app` use
+To execute the model run the following from `nightsight/app`
 ```bash
 ./build/nightsight <path-to-serialized-model-file>
 ```